vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

   in (e,) }
 ```

-And also the compiled version of the function, which is even more difficult to read.
+And also the compiled version of the function, albeit hard to read:
 ```python
 print(jax.jit(fn).lower(params, x).compile().as_text())
 ===